gdaume24/Test-Full-Stack-App/README.md

 docker-compose up -d
 ```
 Now that you're database is running, time to start the back-end :
-5. Create .env file in back folder, make sure you write the same 3 variables as in the db/.env file you just created.
+5. Create .env file in back folder, here is the template of the file for you to set your personal variables in
-Pass a 4th variable to tell the back your database url
 ```
 MYSQL_URL=your_mysql_url
+MYSQL_USERNAME=your_user
+MYSQL_ROOT_PASSWORD=your_root_password
+MYSQL_PASSWORD=your_password

+SECURITY_JWT_SECRET_KEY=your_jwt_key
+SECURITY_JWT_EXPIRATION_TIME=your_jwt_expiration_time
 ```
+6. Make sure you have Extension pack for Java installed in your VSCode, and a jdk-11 folder set in your JAVA_HOME system environment variable
+7. In your VSCode file explorer, find the file back/src/main/java/com/openclassrooms/startedjwt/SpringBootSecurityJwtApplication.java, right click on it and click Run Java, Spring app should run correctly
+8.

 To start unit and integration tests on front-end part :
 Go into front folder :